shrinerb/shrine/README.md

 dimensions.
 This processing can additionaly be delayed into a [background job](#backgrounding).

-The promotion hook is provided by the `processing` plugin, while the ability to save multiple files is provided by the `versions` plugin.
+The promotion hook is provided by the [`processing`][processing plugin] plugin, while the ability to save multiple files is provided by the [`versions`][versions plugin] plugin.
 Let's set up our uploader to generate some thumbnails from the attached image:

 ```rb
 require "image_processing/mini_magick"